Yet [*/+/^] : 27.225 MHz, Some Final Measures; *Because We Have Loved The Brethren*

 Author's Notes/Comments:

 This poem came to me while watching the film, Quo Vadis (1951).
-The passage cited from the Apostle Saint John's First Epistle suggests that a love for the Christian Brethren (no restricted to specific time or place) is even more salvific than participation in a Liturgy.
+The passage cited from Apostle John's First Epistle suggests that a love for the Christian Brethren (no restricted to specific time or place) is even more salvific than participation in a Liturgy.
 I am glad to have received this reminder at this time in my life.

 The eighth line alludes to my adoptive family's ancient arms, which bears the Motto, in Latin, Nect Metuas Nec Optes, from Martial's epigrams, 10.47.13.